 B2

-To keep it simple and short, I will call budgeted cost of work performed (BCWP) as Earned Value and Actual cost of Work Performed (ACWP) as Actual Cost.
+To keep it simple and short, I will call the budgeted cost of work performed (BCWP) as Earned Value and the Actual Cost of Work Performed (ACWP) as the Actual Cost.

 Example: